ous-uio-bioinfo-core/Eurocan_microRNA/end_results.md

 ```
 ## Printing more tables and plots used in the article.

 Creating table 7 from our article.
 All the microRNAs that are found to change both from normal to DCIS and further from DCIS to one of the sub-types of invasive.
+Also creating Figure 3 which highlights 4 microRNA.

 ```r